celer-pkg/celer/docs/en-US/article_pkgcache_repos.md

 - The second level is the library name and version, for example `x264@stable`
 - The third level is a `.tar.gz` file named by the cache key

-## 🧩 How It Works with Build Artifact Cache
+## 🧩 How It Works with Artifact Cache

 In a typical install, Celer may work in this order:

 1. Try restoring source code from **repo cache**
-2. Try restoring built outputs from **build artifact cache**
+2. Try restoring built outputs from **artifact cache**
-3. If build artifact cache misses, continue with a normal build
+3. If artifact cache misses, continue with a normal build
-4. After a successful build, write back repo cache and build artifact cache when conditions allow
+4. After a successful build, write back repo cache and artifact cache when conditions allow

 These two mechanisms do not conflict.
 They complement each other:
 - Repo cache answers "where does the source come from?"
-- Build artifact cache answers "can the build result be reused directly?"
+- Artifact cache answers "can the build result be reused directly?"

 ## ⚠️ Current Notes